 Brush Farm Infants’ Home was opened by the Child Welfare Department in 1968.
 It was at Brush Farm at Eastwood in the Dundas Valley, next to Brush Farm Home.
 It accommodated 40 infants of both sexes and sometimes older children as well.
-Brush Farm Infants’ Home closed in 1988.
-On 8 November 1968 Brush Farm…
+Brush Farm Infants’ Home closed in 1988 and the Brush Farm property was…

 Brush Farm Home was established on the grounds of Brush Farm House in 1922 by the State Children’s Relief Department.
 It housed up to 60 girls.
-Over the next 60 years Brush Farm Home housed many girls with intellectual and other disabilities, and from the 1970s housed boys.
-Brush Farm Home closed in 1988.
-Brush…
+Over the next 60 years, many girls with intellectual and other disabilities resided at Brush Farm Home.
+From the late 1970s, boys were also admitted.
+Brush Farm House dates…

 Winbin, in Strathfield, sometimes referred to as Winbin Depot, was purchased by the Child Welfare Department in 1954 and converted to a children’s home.
 It provided short-term care for around 20 preschool-aged boys and girls.
 It was, at first, a disability institution.
 It had a kindergarten teacher on site.
 From 1974 four female wards lived…